futpix/caravans-in-australia/content/review/732-Millard-Caravans-Toura-Pop-top-18ft-2.md

   ogtitle: "Should I buy Toura Pop top 18ft 2 by Millard Caravans?"
   ogdescription: "The Millard Caravans Toura Pop top 18ft 2 is classed as Semi Off Road, and sleeps 2 people.
 It is Australian made and comes in at 19 ft.
 It generally has Separate shower & toilet."
 categories: ["Millard Caravans"]
-tags: ["Sleeps 2", "19 ft", "Semi Off Road", "Separate shower & toilet", "Pop top", "Price Unknown"]
+tags: ["Sleeps 2", "19 ft", "Semi Off Road", "Separate shower & toilet", "Pop top", "Price Unknown", "Australian made"]
 totalLength: "7.955"
 bodyLength: "5.71"
 totalHeight: "2.598"